thekompanee/chamber/README.md

 #### Inline Namespaces

-If having a file per namespace value isn't your thang, you can inline your namespaces.
+If having a file per namespace value isn't your thing, you can inline your namespaces.
 Taking the example from above, rather than having `settings.yml`, `settings-development.yml`, `settings-test.yml`, `settings-staging.yml` and `settings-production.yml`, you could do something like this: